paulaidt/ACCI_Nextflow/.github/pull_request_template.md

-## Pull Request

-**Description:** Feature related issues in the development of the pipeline.

-**Title:** "[PR] <title>"

----

 ### Is there an existing PR for this?
 - [ ] I have searched for existing PRs

 ### Types of changes:
-- [ ] Bug fix (change which fixes an issue)
+- [ ] Bug fix (change which fixes an identified problem)
-- [ ] New feature (change which adds functionality)
+- [ ] "New" feature (change which adds or improves existing functionality)

+### Description
+Please include a summary of the changes and the related issue(s).
+List any dependencies that are required for this change, if any.

+Fixes `#ISSUE-NUMBER`

-### Check list:
+### Checklist:
 Please verify that you have completed the following:
+- [ ] Guidelines adherence: my changes follow the guidelines of this project
+- [ ] I have performed a self-review of my code
-- [ ] Documentation update: Ensure the project's documentation is updated if necessary.
+- [ ] Documentation update: I have made corresponding changes to the documentation, if necessary.
-- [ ] Test inclusion: Include tests for the Continuous Integration (CI) if applicable.
+- [ ] Test inclusion: I have added tests that prove my code is effective and works.
-- [ ] Guidelines adherence: Follow the provided guidelines for the changes made.

-### Description
-Please include a brief summary of the PR.
-List any dependencies required for this change, if there are any.

-### Related to / Depends on
-List of related issues (`#ISSUE-NUMBER`) or PRs.
+- [ ] New and existing unit tests pass locally with my changes.